microsoft/Kusto-Query-Language/doc/functions/user-defined-functions.md

 union T, (T())
 ```

-A user-defined function that takes one or more scalar arguments can be invoked by using the table name and a concrete argument list in parentheses:
+A user-defined function that takes one or more scalar arguments can be invoked by using the function name and a concrete argument list in parentheses:

 ```kusto
 let f=(a:string, b:string) {